The purpose of SDG 4 is to ensure inclusive and decent quality education and promote lifelong learning opportunities for everyone.

 This also means ensuring fair and continued financial aid, between countries.
 As of 2016, only six countries met the international target to keep official development assistance above 0.7% of gross national income.
 At the same time, 79% of all imports from developing countries enter developed countries duty-free, an imbalance which keeps developing countries struggling for financial independence.…

 Ensuring universal access to affordable electricity by 2030.

 Our consumption of fossil fuel has been and continues to be the primary driver of global climate change.
 At the same time, more and more people demand access to cheap energy, which provides the basis for a good living standard.

-However, one in seven people still lack access to electricity.
-This demand must be met with alternative fuel sources, not to further the pressure on our eco systems.
+However, one in seven people still lacks access to electricity.
+This demand must be met with alternative fuel sources, not to further the pressure on our ecosystems.

 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.